inf380p/inf380p.github.io/syllabus.markdown

 **Readings:** Assigned readings, lectures, or exercises should be completed before the indicated class.
 In most cases their content will be essential to completing the in-class exercises.
 In technology we’ll often encounter terms or project names that we haven’t heard of before (myself included).
 Students will be encouraged to keep track of new terms, research them, and bring them up in class.

 **Exercises (In-class and Take-Home):**  Like any skill, frequent practice is key to coding.
 Almost every class will feature exercises that build on assigned readings.
 These assignments can be completed and submitted during class, or students can submit them before midnight if they need extra time after class.
 Exercises may involve pair programming and I will circle through class to resolve any confusion and share important concepts with the group.
 In addition to in-class exercises, there will be frequent assignments of exercises from our texts and larger project-style assignments.
 Submission instructions will be included with each assignment.
-These in-class and take-home exercises are the largest component of your grade. **COVID-19 Modifications**: We will still utilize pair programming for some activities, but will be exploring technologies such as screen sharing since in-person collaboration in close proximity is not safe.
+These in-class and take-home exercises are the largest component of your grade.

 **Website chat:** Our class website has a Gittr chat room available from the upper right of every page.
 This is available for backchannel Q&A during class.
 Participation in this chat will count as classroom participation.
 Students are expected to conduct themselves in this room as they do during class, keeping content appropriate and relevant. <a href="#" class="js-gitter-toggle-chat-button">Click here to open the chat</a>